-The site for the rear range light was 1,456 yards behind the front light on a small rise overlooking the river.
+The site for the rear range light was 1,456 yards north of the front light on a small rise overlooking the river.
 A handsome, two-story dwelling was built for the keeper with a veranda running along its front and a square tower, topped by a pyramidal roof and ventilator ball, jutting up an additional story from one corner.
 The rear light was exhibited from an elevation of 120 feet above sea level.

-As other lights were automated along the Delaware River, the Cherry Island Rear Range Light retained its keeper, but his responsibilities grew to include several other lights in the area.
-The February 15, 1953 edition of the Wilmington Sunday Star contained an article on the Cherry Island Rear Range Lighthouse entitled “Gaslight Gone But Old Lens Serves.”
+As other lights were automated along Delaware River, Cherry Island Rear Range Light retained its keeper, but his responsibilities grew to include several other lights in the area.
+The February 15, 1953 edition of the Wilmington Sunday Star contained an article on Cherry Island Rear Range Lighthouse entitled “Gaslight Gone But Old Lens Serves.”
 The reporter’s visit to the station definitely altered his idea of lighthouse life, and likely did the same for many a reader of the paper as well.

 When we thought of them at all, we usually pictured lighthouses in melodramatic settings – lonely towers, rising on rockbound coasts, collared by ranging surf, with the lighthouse keeper, a feeble old man, tending his beloved light day and night.

 Arthur W. Davis, Chief Boatswain’s Mate for the Coast Guard, was the keeper serving at the range light at that time.
-Together with James P. Kelly, who resided with his family in the nearby Marcus Hook Range Light, Davis was responsible for the automated lights from Cherry Island south to the Reedy Island Rear Range Lighthouse near Taylor’s Bridge.
+Together with James P. Kelly, who resided with his family in the nearby Marcus Hook Range Light, Davis was responsible for the automated lights from Cherry Island south to Reedy Island Rear Range Lighthouse near Taylor’s Bridge.
 Davis described their duties to the reporter:

 Takes us about three days to make a round-trip by jeep.
 At each light we check relays, emergency batteries, shine the lenses and storm panes.
 Need the jeep because some of the lamps are in the wilderness practically.
 We’re also charged with the upkeep of the lighthouse properties, which means, among other things, we have 15 acres of grass to mow in the summer.
 This, believe me, can leave one feeling very landlubberish.